Deals

 Maintenance and Care Tips for Container Pools

-Here's the truth about maintenance—it's easier than a traditional pool but not maintenance-free.
-I spend about 30 minutes a week on maintenance, mostly testing water and adjusting chemicals.
+Here's the truth about maintenance—it's easier than a traditional pool.
+But they’re not maintenance-free.
+We spend about 10-15 minutes a week on maintenance, mostly testing water and adjusting chemicals.

 The smooth walls make a huge difference.
-With Ecopool's membrane interior, I just run a brush around once a week and I'm done.
-No algae sticking to rough spots, no calcium buildup in crevices.
-My neighbor with a plaster pool spends twice as long scrubbing.
+With Ecopool's interior, I just run a brush around once a week and I'm done.
+No algae sticking to rough spots, no calcium buildup.
+If you had a gunite or plaster pool, you’d probably end up spending twice as long scrubbing.

-Pro tip: Get a smart monitoring system ($400-$1,000) like the ICO pool water monitor.
+Pro tip: Add a smart monitoring system like the ICO pool water monitor.
 Mine tests the water every hour and messages me if anything's off.
 It's prevented several potential problems before they became actual problems.

 Best Shipping Container Pools